 Their bedroom will usually be the coldest and darkest room in the house.

 Vampires tend to unintentionally make electronics malfunction in odd ways when they are around them.

 Vampires are sensitive to sunlight and other bright lights, resulting in headaches and stress.
-They will always prefer to stand in the shadows opposed to in the sun.

 If you decide to seek out a vampire now you have the knowledge, it is not difficult.
 However, be aware before you do this, aligning yourself with a vampire is a very dangerous game, and once you’re on a vampire’s radar there is no turning back.
 Your life will never be the same, and you will never be the same again, your life will no longer be your own and there will always be a dark shadow following you.
 You have been warned, proceed with care.